DIAMOND COLOR REVIEW

 Conclusion

 It is important to note that once a diamond is mounted in a setting it becomes harder to determine it’s color grade.
 This is why GIA will only grade “loose” diamonds.
-The color of the prongs often affect the diamond’s color and also the particles of dirt that tend to form on the diamond can also distract the viewer from measuring the true color grade.
 Keeping this in mind, you’ll have some leeway here if you’re tight on budget.
 Feel free to slide down one color grade from your original criteria and go for a larger diamond.